 The Advanced Pancreatic Care Program at Children’s Healthcare of Atlanta treats a variety of pancreatic diseases, ranging from acute pancreatitis to rare genetic disorders and congenital abnormalities.
 Children’s is the only pediatric pancreas program in the Southeast that is approved by the National Pancreas Foundation in the care and treatment of pancreatitis.

-Our program embraces a multidisciplinary approach to pediatric pancreatic care, incorporating a broad range of expertise, from a gastroenterologist specializing in pediatric pancreatology to a surgeon skilled in complex pediatric procedures.
-Our team also includes endoscopists with expertise in endoscopic retrograde cholangiopancreatogram (ERCP), pain specialists, endocrinologists, radiologists, pathologists, psychologists and dieticians.
+We collaborate with other specialties to provide a multidisciplinary approach to pediatric pancreatic care.
 Our specialists are involved in nationally recognized research, as well as developing national and international pediatric guidelines for acute and chronic pancreatitis.